COVID19Tracking/website/_src/about-tracker.md

 title: About the Data
 nav: About the Tracker
 summary: >-
-  Although we use technical tools to alert us to changes in the information states report, all the data we publish is collected and double-checked by humans.
+  All the data we publish is collected and double-checked by humans consulting official state/territory data sources.
 We prize accuracy and completeness over speed.
 ---
 We update [the full dataset](/data/) each day between 4pm and 5pm EDT, with limited updates as new information arrives.